kkrishnan10/ContextWeaver/README.md

 - Scanning your repository or selected files
 - Collecting metadata and structure automatically
 - Embedding file contents into a single, organized text document
-- Supporting filtering (--include, --exclude), size limits, and token counts so you can fine-tune what gets included The result is a ready-to-share snapshot of your repo that you can paste into an LLM for debugging, documentation, or collaboration.
+- Supporting filtering (--include, --exclude), size limits, and token counts so you can fine-tune what gets included.

+The result is a ready-to-share snapshot of your repo that you can paste into an LLM for debugging, documentation, or collaboration.

 ---